Set up the Android Game Development Extension on a Windows computer and run a sample Visual Studio C++ project on an Android device or emulator.

 Set up the device

-To run the sample on a physical Android device, you probably need to create a new Android platform in the project.
+To run the sample on a physical Android device, you may need to create a new Android platform in the project.
 This platform must match the architecture of the device.
 To create a new platform, do the following in Visual Studio:

 - Select Build > Configuration Manager.